 Detailed instructions are provided below.
 Sample templates can be found here.

-- Navigate back to the object manager in the Setup menu and select SDoc Relationship.
+- In the Setup menu (the gear in the upper right corner), navigate to the object manager and select SDoc Relationship.

 - Click Fields & Relationships in the sidebar, then click New.

 - Follow the New Custom Field steps:

 Step 1 of 6 - Pick Lookup Relationship.
 Click Next.

 Step 2 of 6 - Select your Custom Object (e.g. CustomObj__c) from picklist values, then click Next.